 This was instantly successful and Robert was able to postpone his trip to Jamaica and instead travel to Edinburgh where a further edition of the poems was published.
 There he mixed with the higher society and continued his work.

 Early in 1787, he met music seller James Johnson and he contributed a large number of songs to ‘The Scots Musical Museum‘ over several volumes which were published between 1787 and 1803.

 Burns had a number of affairs and entanglements, starting with a servant of his Mothers and continuing with other women throughout his time in Edinburgh.

-Jean bore him nine children, sadly only three of whom survived infancy.
-After giving up the farm they moved to Dumfries where he put his energies into writing lyrics for songs, including the famous ‘A Man’s A Man for A’ That’.
+Jean bore him nine children, sadly, only three of whom survived infancy.
+After giving up the farm they moved to Dumfries, where he put his energies into writing lyrics for songs, including the famous ‘A Man’s A Man for A’ That’.

-Although his situation was better than ever he had lost many friends over his views on democracy and his sympathy for the French and American Revolutionists.
-As well as writing songs and poems he was working as an exciseman and the combination of long hours of work and harsh conditions led to his early death in 1796 at the age of 37.
+Although his situation was better than ever, he had lost many friends over his views on democracy and his sympathy for the French and American Revolutionists.
+As well as writing songs and poems, he was working as an exciseman and the combination of long hours of work and harsh conditions led to his early death in 1796 at the age of 37.

-He had a varied and eventful life but despite his prolific poems and songs, his philandering and restlessness the most fascinating fact we have found about Robert Burns is that he never claimed to have written ‘Auld Lang Syne’!
+He had a varied and eventful life, but despite his prolific poems and songs, his philandering and restlessness, the most fascinating fact we have found about Robert Burns is that he never claimed to have written ‘Auld Lang Syne’!

 When was the first Burns Supper?

-The first ever Burns Supper was held at Burns Cottage in Alloway on July 1801 to celebrate five years since the death of the Bard and was attended by nine of his close friends.
+The first ever Burns Supper was held at Burns Cottage in Alloway on July 1801 to commemorate five years since the death of the Bard and was attended by nine of his close friends.

 They shared a meal of Haggis, read his work aloud and made a speech in his honour.
-The event was so successful and they enjoyed it so much it was repeated on his birthday, and thus the tradition of Burns Night was born!
+The event was so successful, and they enjoyed it so much it was repeated on his birthday, and thus the tradition of Burns Night was born!